bdougie/codebunny/README.md

 ## Overview

-CodeBunny is a GitHub Action that provides intelligent, context-aware code reviews on your pull requests using Continue's AI capabilities.
+CodeBunny is a GitHub Action that provides intelligent, context-aware code reviews on your pull requests using [Continue's AI capabilities](https://continue.dev).
 It analyzes your codebase patterns, applies custom rules, and provides actionable feedback.

+### Why CodeBunny?

+**Own Your Review Data** - Unlike SaaS code review services, CodeBunny runs entirely in your GitHub Actions environment.
+Your code never leaves your repository, and all review data stays under your control.

+**Powered by Continue** - Built on [Continue](https://www.continue.dev/), the leading open-source AI code assistant.
+Use Continue's hosted service or [self-host your own instance](https://docs.continue.dev/quickstart) for complete control.

-> **Note**: CodeBunny was inspired by existing code review applications and battle-tested in the [contributor.info](https://github.com/bdougie/contributor.info) repository.
-It's now generalized for use in any JavaScript/TypeScript project.
+**Battle-Tested** - Inspired by existing code review tools and refined in the [contributor.info](https://github.com/bdougie/contributor.info) repository.
+Now generalized for any JavaScript/TypeScript project.

 ## Features